sagemath/trac_to_gh/Issue 3694.md

 # Issue 3694: Update FLINT to the 1.0.13 release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3694

 Original creator: mabshoff